 Literature and Technology

-* Students choose either five creative writing electives or four creative writing electives and one literature elective.
+* Students choose either five creative writing workshop electives or four creative writing workshop electives and one literature elective.